TechnionTDK/jbs-classifier/AddingParser.md

 -----
 .
 ###  Creating new parser class:
-- Since parser data is same for all instances, keep all variable static.
+Since parser data is same for all instances, keep all variable static.

-- A parser class consist of the following:
+A parser class consist on the following:
-- Extending RefExtractor\RefExtractorSubBook, according to type 1\2 references.
+- Extending RefExtractor\RefExtractorSubBook class, according to type 1\2 references.
 - Initializing static final variable of type ParserData.
   ParserData constructor expect the following arguments in the following order: